 1. Knowing When to Replace the Chain

-A crucial moment that defines all this process is knowing when is the right time to replace the old chain of your chainsaw.
-As we mentioned above, your chainsaw might get slower due to rust or start to dull, which will affect the efficiency of your device.
-Despite the fact that you might have oiled the chain, you still notice that your chainsaw is not cutting effectively, not mentioning that it might stall.
+A crucial moment that is important to know is when is the right time to replace the old chain of your chainsaw.
+As we mentioned above, your chainsaw might get slower due to rust or start to dull.
+This will affect the efficiency of your device.
+Despite the fact that you might have oiled the chain, you may still notice that your chainsaw is not cutting effectively.

 2. Remove the Old Chain From Your Chainsaw

 Firstly make sure that the chain is free before loosening the nuts on the cover.
 Find the proper wrench or screwdriver to remove the nuts so you can take off the side cover.
 If you do not have the proper wrench – depending on the kind of the nut on the cover part – a universal one that twists any type of nuts will do the work just fine.